 This ticket blitz comes on the heels of recent crackdowns on violators of the Move Over Law and Texting While Driving regulations, and is part of the NYPD’s broader strategy to reduce speeding-related accidents and fatalities.
 Along with increased enforcement, New York City has established nearly 30 “slow zones,” installed over 900 speed bumps, and has launched a speed camera program.

 It seems these efforts are working.
 In the past decade traffic fatalities have fallen 30%—but speeding continues to be the leading cause of automobile accidents.

 If you’ve received a speeding ticket in New York City, an experienced traffic attorney can appear on your behalf, have your speed reduced, and possibly even get your ticket dismissed.
-For more information or a free legal consultation, contact The Rosenblum Law Firm at 888-883-5529.
+For more information or a free legal consultation, contact Rosenblum Law at 888-883-5529.